IABTechLab/uid2docs/docs/endpoints/post-token-generate.md

 ### Request Examples

 :::important
-To ensure that the API key used to access the service remains secret, the `POST /token/generate` endpoint must be called from the server side, unlike the [POST&nbsp;/token/refresh](post-token-refresh.md), which does not require using an API key.
+To ensure that the API key used to access the service remains secret, the `POST /token/generate` endpoint must be called from the server side, unlike [POST&nbsp;/token/refresh](post-token-refresh.md) which does not require using an API key.
+If you want to generate tokens on the client side, see [Client-Side Integration Options](../guides/integration-options-publisher-web.md#client-side-integration-options) (for web-based implementations) or [UID2 Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md).
 :::

 The following are unencrypted JSON request body examples for each parameter, one of which you should include in your token generation requests: